 4. Refrain from popping or picking at pimples

-It may be tempting to squeeze a pimple, but this usually results in inflammation and scarring.
+It may be tempting to squeeze a pimple, but it can cause inflammation and scarring.

 To reduce the appearance of blemishes, use a topical treatment instead.
 They may take some time to work, but they can also prevent new pimples from forming.

 5. Apply topical treatments